CheVeraId/domainauth-spec/draft-narea-domainauth.md

 -- DNSSEC chain is a set of DNS messages
 DnssecChain ::= SET OF OCTET STRING

--- Default tag defines all tags as IMPLICIT
 -- Member Id Bundle
 MemberIdBundle ::= SEQUENCE {
     version                  [0] INTEGER,